annagustavsson/annagustavsson/README.md

 Python | JavaScript | React.js | CSS

 ## What I'm doing ##
-- 📚 I'm pursuing my M.Sc. degree in Interactive Media Technology, at KTH Royal Institute of Technology.
+- 📚 I'm pursuing a M.Sc. degree in Interactive Media Technology, at KTH Royal Institute of Technology.
 (Graduation june 2022)
 - 🌱 I'm currently working on developing an online tech-porfolio.
 Using Typescript, React and SCSS.

 ## Get in touch ##